tejvi-m/rideshare_DBaaS/readme.md

 Team: CC_0119_01296_1421_1575

-Build1 - Checking the APIs on an assumed schema of the table.
-Multivalued attributes not included

 ## Setting up the instances
 Three AWS instances have been used for the project, along with a load balancer.
 Each of the instances uses an nginx reverse proxy setup.